MBM Glossaries: Conflict Resolution Skills Definition

 Responses during an argument that focuses on people and personalities involved.
 As a result, it worsens a conflict.

 The first level of conflict intensity.
-Differences refer to the tack of similarity of common ground between individuals.
-Since people are shaped by the many unique experiences in their life, it is inevitable to encounter others with differing opinions, beliefs, and ways of approaching work.
-This level of conflict has very little to no effect on productivity.
+In particular, Differences refer to the tack of similarity of common ground between individuals.
+In fact, since people are shaped by the many unique experiences in their life, it is inevitable to encounter others with differing opinions, beliefs, and ways of approaching work.
+Nevertheless, this level of conflict has very little to no effect on productivity.

 The second level of conflict intensity.
-When two or more individuals fail to agree and see a situation differently.
+In particular, when two or more individuals fail to agree and see a situation differently.
 Often, the differing opinions can lead to change and innovation.

 The fourth level of conflict in a group where members begin to negatively criticise and avoid each other.
-This may interfere with their functions as a team, as communication is limited and both parties are not willing to clear misunderstandings.
+Usually, this may interfere with their functions as a team, as communication is limited and both parties are not willing to clear misunderstandings.

 Dynamic Conflict Model